 Measuring wellbeing in the workplace is possible, and it’s important.
-You can look at sources like absenteeism, sick days, productivity, retention as well as employee feedback to gauge the wellbeing of employees at your company.
-With the rise of in-house people analytics capabilities, companies can now take this analysis one step further with employee wellbeing surveys.
+You can look at sources like absenteeism, sick days, productivity, retention, and employee feedback to gauge the wellbeing of employees at your company.
+With the rise of in-house people analytics capabilities, companies can take this analysis further with employee wellbeing surveys.

 Most employee wellbeing surveys tend to only focus on two components: measuring individual wellbeing levels and evaluating the benefits of various initiatives.
 But understanding wellbeing requires more than that just that.
 We suggest measuring these five components to understand the factors that might be supporting or hindering the wellbeing of your employees:

 Asking a few questions in each category will get you an overview of wellbeing at your company.
 Using the feedback from your employees, you can take action where needed and ensure everyone’s wellbeing is supported.
 Now, let's look at a few example wellbeing questions that you can use to address each of the five components.

 Company: Is your organization dedicated to employee wellbeing?

 For employee wellbeing initiatives to be most effective and sustainable, wellbeing should be a priority for your company and not simply championed by a wellbeing group.
 Most importantly, this means that the wellbeing of employees is considered when discretionary budget decisions are made around performance, work environment, and rewards.

 These questions can help you to understand if employees believe that the company cares about their wellbeing or if they think the company is just paying lip service:

 - [My company] demonstrates a commitment to the wellbeing of employees.

 - I believe employee wellbeing is a priority at my company.